oddbyte/oddsu/README.md

 OR Download the latest release source.zip file, extract it, and cd into that folder.

-Run `bash compile.bash` as root or a user with sudo access to compile the source code
+Run `bash compile.bash` as root or a user with sudo access to compile the source code and install.

 Create your SuperKey, and enjoy using OddSU!